General InformationDownload PDF Report

 Maximum contributions:Accepts contributions until all account balances in Massachusetts' 529 plan for the same beneficiary reach $400,000.

-Minimum contributions:There is no minimum to open or contribute to a 529 account.
-With the automatic investment plan , the minimum contribution level is $15 per month or $45 per quarter.
+Minimum contributions:There is no minimum to open an account.
+With the automatic investment plan, the minimum contribution level is $15 per month or $45 per quarter.

 Age-based investment options:Choose between 3 age-based options, one invested in Fidelity mutual funds, another invested in Fidelity index mutual funds, and a third multi-firm option with portfolios that invest in funds offered by several different companies.
 Contributions are placed into the portfolio corresponding to the beneficiary's age.
 The portfolios automatically shift to a more conservative investment allocation over time.View more age-based investment options